 2. Lean Six Sigma Green Belt Certification Training Course: A foundational certification that introduces the principles of Lean and Six Sigma.
 It’s ideal for those looking to understand process improvement and quality management, and it lays the groundwork for more advanced Six Sigma certifications.

-3. Post Graduate Program in Lean Six Sigma: This comprehensive program often combines the rigor of a graduate-level course with practical Lean Six Sigma training.
+3. Professional Certification in Product Management: This comprehensive program often combines the rigor of a graduate-level course with practical Lean Six Sigma training.
 It’s designed for professionals who want to delve deeply into the methodology and its strategic applications in various industries.

 Challenges Faced by Quality Assurance Managers